Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Despite no output schema or parameters, the description fully covers purpose, usage, and workflow.
-It is complete for a health check tool in context of sibling tools.
+Given no parameters or output schema, the description fully covers purpose, usage, and workflow.
+It is complete for a simple health check tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.